EnguangShi/Laughing-Void/src/content/blog/updating-object-state-immutably.md

 ---
 author: Eng
 pubDatetime: 2024-10-24T02:26:23Z
-modDatetime:
+modDatetime: 2024-10-24T04:19:31Z
 title: "[React] 19.
 Best Practice: Updating Object State Immutably"
 featured: false
 draft: false
 tags:
   - React
-description: "The best practices for immutably updating object state in React."
+description: "The best practices for immutably updating object state in React, with examples on why immutability is important."
 ---

 This section explains the best practices for updating object state immutably in React, ensuring that objects and arrays are properly copied to prevent direct mutation.